jshint/jshint.github.io/pages/docs.md

     $ npm install jshint -g

 After you've done that you should be able to use the `jshint` program.
-The simplest use case would be linting a single file or all JavaScript files in a directory:

-    $ jshint myfile.js
-    myfile.js: line 10, col 39, Octal literals are not allowed in strict mode.

-    1 error

-If a file path is a dash (`-`) then JSHint will read from standard input.

 ### Configuration